 Type III is known as soda-lime glass and is suitable for less critical products such as Oral Solid Dosage.

-Metals: They are used for non-parenteral products.
+They are used for non-parenteral products.
 An example includes tubes, blister packs, and cans.
 Common metal includes Aluminum and Stainless steel because they provide excellent corrosion resistance and ensure product safety.

-Plastics are non-metallic packaging materials mainly used for nags for parenteral solutions and squeezable bottles for eye, ear, and nose drops.
+These non-metallic packaging materials mainly used for nags for parenteral solutions and squeezable bottles for eye, ear, and nose drops.
 They are also used for pre-filled syringes, sachets, and strip packs